Top RFP Questions to Ask Your Team and Vendors

 • Have we established a clear budget?
 It's the same advice I was recently given for wedding dress shopping - don't try on anything out of your budget, you risk falling in love with something you can't afford.
 Remember, it's critical to have both the input and approval from your C-Suite regarding your budget before you start looking for providers.

 • Are we starting with an RFI or RFP?
-Learn the difference between an RFI and an RFP here.
+Learn the differences between an RFIm RFP, and RFQs here.
 If you’re just looking to check price and gather information, an RFP is not the way to go!
 Instead, send an RFI first.

 • What are our crucial "deal breakers?"
 Ask your team what would immediately eliminate candidates who couldn't deliver?
 (Learn how to establish these here.)
 Below are some examples of possible deal breakers you could use.